jump-dev/MathOptInterface.jl/docs/src/submodules/Bridges/implementation.md

 Implementing a constraint bridge relying on linear transformation between two sets is easier thanks to the [SetMap interface](constraint_set_map).
-The bridge simply needs to be a subtype of [`Bridges.Constraint.SetMap`] and the linear transformation is represented with [`Bridges.Constraint.map_set`](@ref), [`Bridges.Constraint.map_function`](@ref), [`Bridges.Constraint.inverse_map_set`](@ref),
+The bridge simply needs to be a subtype of [`Bridges.Constraint.SetMapBridge`] and the linear transformation is represented with [`Bridges.Constraint.map_set`](@ref), [`Bridges.Constraint.map_function`](@ref), [`Bridges.Constraint.inverse_map_set`](@ref),